Pattole Palome: Contents

+Author

+Nadikerianda Chinnappa and Appaneravanda Hardas Appachcha Kavi are the two important poets and writers of the Kodava language.
+Nadikerianda Chinnappa (1875–1931) was a Kodava Police Inspector in Coorg.
+He spent his leisure in travelling on horseback through the hills of Coorg.
+He got acquainted with several folk singers and thereafter he began to compile folk songs.
+Some prominent Kodavas reviewed his compilation (the Pattole Palome).
+In 1929 Chinnappa's translation of the Bhagwat Gita into Kodava thakk, called Bhagvathanda Patt got published.
+Chinnappa was also a well-known Kodava thakk poet.

 Modern usage

 In the past, the village elders knew the traditional laws by heart and passed it on orally over the generations.
 In recent times the Pattole Palame has acted as a reference for Kodavas who sought the ancient law.
 One known example was when a couple had to be divorced.
 The law court referred to the Pattole Palame where they read about the 'Kallu-mara Kaipa' tradition and decided to have them separated (Biddappa 1996: viii).
 The elders of Kodava couples who marry outside Kodagu or even abroad refer to the Pattole Palame in order to follow the customs faithfully.

 Translation

-The translators’ introduction explains: "Since the Kodava language does not have a script, he used the Kannada script that has been in vogue since the 17th century, when the Lingayat Rajas ruled Kodagu and Kannada was their court language."
-His son and daughter-in-law were both teachers.
-Their daughter Nanjamma and Chinnappa's daughter's son, also called Chinnappa, cross-cousins, got married.
+Nadikerianda Chinnappa's grandchildren Boverianda Nanjamma and Chinnappa translated the Pattole Palame into English.
+They say that "It was when my parents visited us in Chennai in the 1960s that we learnt of how our grandfather had begun translating the work into English in 1925.
+But he died in 1931 before he could complete it.
+That is when both of us vowed to complete his translation one day".